 The capital of India was our way in, and will likely be the same for most others reading this article.
 Delhi is the capital of India and is a very old city.
 The new part expanded into New Delhi after the independence and the urbanised area now comprise a number of previously individual towns and places in what is sometimes referred to as the world’s second largest urban area with a population of 26 million.

 Most sights interesting for visitors are located in Old Delhi, but we stayed in New Delhi.
 Traffic conditions in both parts are horrible and we felt as though we spent most of our time in a traffic jam.
 Nonetheless we managed to visit two UNESCO World Heritage Sites and a bit more.
 You will most likely be taken to a large mosque followed by a rickshaw tour in the neighbouring bazaar streets.
-These two articles have been published about the heritage sites, and a travelogue from my visit to Delhi is coming up.
+These articles have been published about the heritage sites and my visit.

 This is a smaller city (only 3 million) but figures as the capital of Rajasthan and boasts a history back to 1726.
 There are numerous exciting historical places to visit, apart from the excitement related to walking the streets and getting a glimpse of everyday life.
 Get prepared for a walk in the busy streets and also visits to the City Palace as well as the Water Palace.
-An article from Jaipur is coming up, but three articles related to World Heritage Sites have already been published.
-They are inside Jaipur, nearby or on the way to our next stop.
+An article from Jaipur is written as well as two articles related to the World Heritage Sites.
+They are inside Jaipur and nearby.

-#0252 – Taj Mahal: Built as a monument to the undying love and affection the emperor Shah Jahan had for his second wife, the Taj Mahal is one of the world’s most beautiful buildings.
+#0252 – Taj Mahal.
+It was built as a monument to the undying love and affection the emperor Shah Jahan had for his second wife.
+The Taj Mahal is one of the world’s most beautiful buildings.

 I suppose the Taj Mahal is the highlight of a visit to India.
 In my opinion it was on this visit.
-Still, after having spent only a week on the road in northern India I concluded that India would definitely be a country to revisit on later occasions.
-I would love to visit the south, the beaches in Goa, the great rivers of Ganges and Brahmaputra, the cities of Amritsar, Bangalore, Kolkata, Mumbai and Varanasi, sip tea in Assam and Darjeeling, or even go north into the Kashmir.
+Before going and definitely after having spent a week on the road in northern India I concluded that India would be a country to revisit on later occasions.
+I would love to visit the south, the beaches in Goa, the great rivers of Ganges and Brahmaputra.
+In addition I long to visit the cities of Amritsar, Bangalore, Kolkata, Mumbai and Varanasi.
+Last but not least I would love to sip tea in Assam and Darjeeling, or even go north into the Kashmir.

 In addition, I would have loved to spend more time in the places I did visit.
 Walk the side-streets, find local markets, look up the legacy of the British and find out more about the various faces of contemporary India.
 Six days of condensed impressions is to some degree an insult to India, on the other hand I had a useful and essential start.

-There are articles from the World Heritage Sites and the announced travelogues.
-There will even be an article with all photographs from India.
+The outcome has been shared with readers of Sandalsand through seven articles about World Heritage Sites, three regular travelogues and this introduction.
+There is even an article with all photographs from India.
 Who knows what more?
 A video or two might be popping up on my YouTube account.
-To be sure, stay tuned and subscribe.
+To be sure, stay tuned and subscribe to this website.